The interior of Drift, a newly opened restaurant at the Hyatt Regency in La Jolla.

 My wife is vegetarian, so I’ve been seeking out restaurants with tasty meatless options.
 Her birthday was last week, and I was hoping to kick things up a notch by taking her to a place with good drinks, a nice atmosphere and, of course, decent food.

-3777 La Jolla Village Drive, University City
+3777 La Jolla Village Drive, San Diego

 I had heard decent things about Drift, a new place in the Golden Triangle.
 Since it’s right near popular places like Café Japengo, Truluck's, and Fleming's, I was hoping those places' reputations would rub off on Drift.

 Instead?
 Well ...
 I’m glad I have a tolerant wife.

 Drift has some modern furnishings, but the brightly lit interior screams, We have our breakfast buffet here!
 The mood outside is more conducive to fine dining, especially at night when the lights strung on nearby palm tree trunks are glowing.

 Hotel restaurants can be destination spots for locals (as those nearby restaurants prove), but Drift is just a hotel restaurant as far as I’m concerned.

 Drift's Cauliflower Casserole combines curried cauliflower with garbanzo beans and fresh vegetables.

 When I first saw the menu, the thing that stood out was the Cauliflower Casserole, made with curried cauliflower, garbanzo beans, and other vegetables ($18).
 My wife agreed.